c-asm/fruit-app/README.md

 ## Usage

 1. `npm run dev` to run dev. server (check if the app works)
-2. `npm build` to make a build, then `npm start` to serve it.
+2. `npm run build` to make a build, then `npm start` to serve it.
 For more info: https://nextjs.org/docs/deployment

+## Demo

+You can check out live demo [here](https://fruit-demo.c-asm.dev)

 ## Contributing